Unix timestamp converter

 Systems using signed 32-bit integers for Unix timestamps overflow in January 2038.
 Modern 64-bit systems avoid that limit.

-UTC vs GMT
+UTC vs local time

 ISO 8601

-A standard time representation such as 2024-05-21T14:30:00Z that is widely used in APIs, databases, and distributed systems.
+A readable timestamp format such as 2024-05-21T14:30:00Z.
+It is widely used in APIs, databases, logs, and distributed systems because it can include timezone information.

 Common conversion reference